 5. Rotational movements

-Course overview: Beginning Monday, March 16, 2026.
-Classes will be held at 10:00 AM NYC time, Mondays and Wednesdays, with a review each Thursday, for a total of 16 classes and 8 review sessions.
+Course overview: Beginning Tuesday, September 15, 2026.
+Classes will be held at 10:00 AM NYC time, Tuesdays and Thursdays, with a review each Friday, for a total of 16 classes and 8 review sessions.
 Classes will be 90 minutes long; reviews will be 60 minutes long.

 Each live session will be recorded, and the recordings will be posted here to allow students to view them later.